 All students whose status is withdrawn (voluntary, academic, administrative, or disciplinary) or medical leave must submit a complete readmission application to the Center for Academic Support and Advising (CASA) if they wish to be considered for re-enrollment at Hampshire College.

-Note: Students should be aware that, if readmitted, we cannot promise that they would graduate under the current academic program.
-You should feel free to reach out to one of the CASA deans for clarification or any questions.
+Note: Students should be aware that, if readmitted, we cannot promise that they will graduate under the current academic program.
+Feel free to reach out to one of the CASA deans for clarification or any questions.

 Please contact CASA at 413.559.5498 or email email@example.com, or come by our office in the Lemelson Building to set up an appointment.

-Readmission application forms are available from the Center for Academic Support and Advising (CASA) by emailing Stana Wheeler, office administrator, at email@example.com.
+Readmission application forms are available from the Center for Academic Support and Advising (CASA) by emailing Ally Senecal, office administrator, at firstname.lastname@example.org.
 Students may request readmission materials up to a week before the application deadline.
 All materials must be received by the application deadline.
 The readmission application fee is non-refundable.

 Spring Entrance: November 1